-Patrick Alston is an abstract painter whose practice focuses on gesture and materiality.
-Though abstract, Alston‘s work forms a reflection on on socio-politics, identity, language, and the psychology of color.
-His re-contextualized subjects, rich palette and complex compositions are energies, expressed through gestural mark making and the combination of highly diverse material.
+Patrick Alston is a painter whose painting practice focuses on gesture and materiality.
+Through abstraction, Patrick Alston‘s work forms a reflection on socio-politics, identity, language and the psychology of color.
+His re-contextualized subjects, rich and complex compositions are expressed through gestural mark making and the combination of various materials.

-In his work, the artist highly draws on the relation between image and language.
+In his work, the artist draws on the relation between image and language.
 The selection of his titles plays a crucial role within the artist’s process.
-Comparing the abstraction of painting to Black English Vernacular as a form of language abstraction, Alston investigates different forms of understanding and the feeling of – not – being understood.
-His visual language relates to traditional New York graffiti culture and generates a medium to project the unwritten aesthetic of its the urban landscape.
-Very aware of traditional art history, Alston refers to Phillip Guston, Raymond Saunders, Cy Twombly, and Mark Bradford as guiding figures.
+Comparing the abstraction of painting to Black English Vernacular as a form of language abstraction, Patrick Alston investigates different forms of language, understanding and perception.
+Alston’s visual language relates to painting, and traditional New York graffiti culture with interwoven materials and fabrics which generates a medium to project the unwritten aesthetic of the deconstructed landscape.
+Aware of traditional art history, Alston refers to Raymond Saunders, Cy Twombly, Mark Bradford and Basquiat as influential artistic figures.

 "Painting, specifically abstraction, can express emotions and feelings inexpressible by words or iconography.
 It is a language unto itself.
 A way in which I can express aspects of myself only understood by my core inner being."

-Patrick Alston was born in 1991 in New York, NY, US.
-He grew up in the South Bronx and attended Wabash College in Crawfordsville, IN, studying Art and Psychology.
-He has had various solo and group exhibitions in New York and the US.
-Patrick Alston lives and works in New York.
+Patrick Alston (b. in 1991 in New York, NY, US) grew up in the South Bronx of New York.
+Alston attended Wabash College in Crawfordsville, IN, US, studying Art and Psychology.
+Patrick Alston had various solo and group exhibitions throughout the US, and debuted with Bode Projects in various shows in Berlin, DE.
+He recently held solo shows in Accra, GH, and London, UK.
+Patrick Alston lives and works in New York, NY, US.